goncalo-oliveira/channels/README.md

 ### 2. Write to the Output buffer (recommended)

 The context of an adapter or handler, gives us access to an output buffer that we can write to.
 This **is** the recommended method.
-Writing to the output buffer doesn't immediately trigger the output pipeline, instead, it is only triggered at the end of the pipeline, after all adapters and handlers have executed - without interruption.
+Writing to the output buffer doesn't immediately trigger the output pipeline.
+Instead, it is only triggered at the end of the pipeline, after all adapters and handlers have executed (fully).
 If an adapter interrupts the pipeline, or a handler crashes and interrupts the pipeline, the data in the buffer will never be written to the channel.

 ```csharp